Jens Otto Krag: Member of Folketing

-Prime Minister
+Prime minister

-In September 1962 he succeeded Viggo Kampmann as Prime Minister and leader of the Danish Social Democratic Party.
-He was Prime Minister until February 1968 when the Social Democrats lost power.
-He became Prime Minister again in 1971 when his party returned to power.
+In September 1962 he succeeded Viggo Kampmann as prime minister and leader of the Danish Social Democratic Party.
+He was prime minister until February 1968 when the Social Democrats lost power.
+He became prime minister again in 1971 when his party returned to power.
 Less than a year into his first term as prime minister, the opposition held a referendum which rejected a set of land laws already passed by Krag's government.

-During his second term as Prime Minister, Krag campaigned particularly for European cooperation and unity.
+During his second term as prime minister, Krag campaigned particularly for European cooperation and unity.
 He sponsored a referendum for Denmark to join the European Economic Community.
 In 1972 the referendum passed, but the nation was divided over the issue, and Krag resigned, claiming that he had become tired of politics.
 His last role in public life was as the European Common Market representative to the United States from 1974 until 1975.

-In social policy, a number of progressive reforms were implemented during Krag's time as Prime Minister.
+In social policy, a number of progressive reforms were implemented during Krag's time as prime minister.
 Under the New Care of Children and Juveniles Act of May 1964, local child and juvenile welfare committees were authorized to grant cash benefits to certain families with children, to avoid placing children in the care of the Municipal Social Welfare Offices.
 New criteria for day-care institutions stressing social, educational, and therapeutic aspects were also introduced, and municipalities were obliged to provide facilities for day-care and other related services.
 Under the Employment Service and Unemployment Insurance Act of February 1967, unemployment benefits were raised and indexed to the official wage index and waiting times were abolished.
 In addition, an accident insurance act of December 1964 indexed benefits.
 The Basic Education Act of April 1972 extended compulsory basic education from 7 to 9 years. while A law passed in June 1972 introduced a new scheme for daily cash benefits in cases of sickness and maternity.
 In 1964, a supplementary pension scheme was established, together with universal child allowances in 1967.

-Legacy
+Personal life

+Krag had a difficult personal life.
+He married two times, with two marriages ending in divorce, largely due to his own infidelity.

+In 1950, he married his first wife, Swedish actress Birgit Tengroth.
+They officially divorced in 1952 after two years marriage; the couple had no children.
+Seven years later, he was married his second wife, Danish actress Helle Virkner (1925–2009) from 1959 until their divorce in 1973.
+The couple had two children, Jens Christian (son) (born 1960) and Astrid Helene "Søsser" (daughter) (1962–2014), as well as another child outside of wedlock (Peter Hansted).
+During his time in politics, Krag struggled with alcoholism, an addiction that became more pronounced after his retirement.